 - a.
 The Selection Committee will include the following: - i.
 The Social Issues Commissioner External (Chair) - ii.
 Vice-President of University Affairs - iii.
-Three (3) voting members of Assembly - b.
+Three (3) voting members of Assembly who are appointed to the Equity Advisory Committee of Assembly - b.
 In the event of a vacancy or conflicts of interest, substitutions for AMS employees will occur in the order outlined below: - i.
 Social Issues Commissioner (Internal) - ii.
 Another supervisor in the Social Issues Commission. - iii.
 Another AMS Commissioner